 You can take a handful of steps right now as an electrical contractor to ensure that your company website will appear on local searches.
 Here are the most effective:

-Your Google Business Profile (Formerly Google My Business) is your golden ticket to showing up in the Google Local 3 Pack.
+Your Google Business Profile (Formerly Google My Business) is your golden ticket to appearing in the Google Local 3 Pack.
 However, you will only rank if you verify your listing and optimize it using SEO tactics.

 Be sure to update the information regularly and ensure that your location listings are consistent with your physical address.
 Additionally, take time to write a solid business description and upload unique staff photos.

-Finally, ensure you link your main website to your Google Business Profile.
+Finally, ensure you link your main website to your Google My Business listing.
 Google considers your site’s authority when ranking your listing on Google Maps and the Local Map 3-Pack.

 Local Landing Pages (City Pages)